NiteMackfly/Discord-Casino-Bot/README.md

 + ADDED A LOT OF GAME FUNCTIONALITIES TO ENSURE A RELIABLE BOT THAT HANDLES SPAM ETC...
 + UPGRADED FROM PYTHON 3.7.0 TO 3.10.8 TO SUPPORT DISCORD.PY==2.4.0
 + VARIOUS BUG FIXES
-+ FASTER DATABASE AND A COUPLE MORE INTERESTING COMMANDS SUCH AS .GIVE @USER AND @SELLKIDNEYS
++ FASTER DATABASE AND A COUPLE MORE INTERESTING COMMANDS SUCH AS $GIVE @USER AND $SELLKIDNEYS

 - BUGS THAT WERE FIXED
 + DATABSE LOCK (INCREASED DATABASE DATA PROTECTION AND SPEED)